Meet the Faculty/Staff

 She has one groovy grandbaby, Emmett, three awesome adult kids , Blaise, Stephanie and Charlotte( married to Sam) and one exceptional husband, Jeff.
 When not in office, she enjoys gardening, reading, and cooking.

-Computer Systems Analyst / Darkroom Labs Manager / Adjunct (Basic Photography)
+Computer Systems Analyst / Darkroom Labs Manager / Adjunct (Photography)

 Jason Lazarus provides our technology-dependant department with its life support, keeping our computers, cameras, recorders, microphones, printers and all the rest of our gear in operating condition.
 He is a graduate of our very own department, with a degree in Photojournalism.
 Jason has been with us since 2004, taking over the management of our computer labs and traditional darkrooms.
 Since 2005, he's served as an adjunct for the department teaching both film and digital versions of our photography courses and had developed courses in Alternative and Historical Photo Processes.
-Currently, he is pursuing a MFA in Photography through the Academy of Arts University in San Francisco.
 His hobbies range from vintage video games to exploring abandoned mines and dredges.
-He has a lovely wife, Deanna, and a 5-year old son named Aidan.
+He has a lovely wife, Deanna, and a 7-year old son named Aidan.

 Associate Professor (Media Law)